 Imagine you’re sitting at home with your nearest and dearest, around a fire, eating some food, watching a movie.
 You’re trying to make the most of those few weirdly glorious days in between Christmas and New Year when everyone loses touch with the day of the week and the time of the day.
 What day is it?
 Don’t know.
 What time is it?
 Who cares?

-Then imagine that a crowd of one thousand people silently appear outside your house.
-It’s night time.
-Vaguely familiar, the strange company stand facing your tower of refuge with large, flamed torches illuminating a thousand more columns of cumulus breath rising toward the naked sky and the stars beyond.
+Next, imagine that it’s night time and a crowd of one thousand people silently appears outside your house.
+Vaguely familiar, they stand facing your fort of refuge with large, flamed torches illuminating one thousand columns of cumulus breath rising toward the naked sky and the stars beyond.

-There is only evil intent.
+There is nothing but evil intent.
 Your home and your family are under attack.

-A gradual remembrance of fractured thoughts filter through your skull, drip-feeding, like waking to an awful sickness – you do know what to do.
+Then, like waking to terminal illness after an evening’s rest, a gradual remembrance of fractured thinking ghosts through your skull – you do know what to do.

-Muting the TV, kicking off slippers, putting on winter shoes with layer upon layer upon layer of woollen clothes, everyone hurriedly leaves the house through the back door with a kind of silent distress.
+Muting the TV, kicking off slippers, putting on winter shoes with layer upon layer of woollen clothes, the whole house leaves through the back door with a kind of silent distress.

 The Eastern People have come to invade, pillage and destroy everything that you hold dear.
-Just like they’ve done every year for the last half a decade, at exactly the same time, a looting swarm of oppressors have marched to your exact post-code to comprehensively consume your life.
+Just like every year for the last half a decade, a looting swarm of oppressors have marched onto your land to comprehensively consume your life.

-God approached Gideon in a cave like this.
-God approached Gideon – that in itself is a miracle, is it not?
+God approached Gideon in a cave very much like this.

-Facing the consequences of their own idolatrous sin, the people of Israel cried out to God under the vice-like hand of Midianite power and God heard and God relented.
+Facing the catostrophic consequences of their own idolatrous sin, the people of Israel had cried out to God under the vice-like hand of Midianite power and God had heard and, once again, God had relented.